xioperez01/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/REDAME.md

 ## File description

-* 0-script.js: script that updates the text color of the HTML tag HEADER to red (#FF0000)
+* 0-script.js: Updates the text color of the HTML tag HEADER to red (#FF0000)
-* 1-script.js: script that updates the text color of the HTML tag HEADER to red (#FF0000).
+* 1-script.js: Updates the text color of the HTML tag HEADER to red (#FF0000).
 Use the jQuery API
-* 2-script: script that updates the text color of the HTML tag HEADER to red (#FF0000) when the user clicks on the tag DIV#red_header
+* 2-script: Updates the text color of the HTML tag HEADER to red (#FF0000) when the user clicks on the tag DIV#red_header
 * 3-script: script that adds the class red to the HTML tag HEADER when the user clicks on the tag DIV#red_header
 * 4-srcipt: script that toggles the class of the HTML tag HEADER when the user clicks on the tag DIV#toggle_header
 * 5-script: script that adds a LI element to a list when the user clicks on the tag DIV#add_item
+* 6-script: Updates the text of the HTML tag HEADER to “New Header!!!” when the user clicks on DIV#update_header

 ## Environment